Prunus subg. Padus

 Prunus subg.
 Padus is a subgenus of Prunus, characterised by having racemose inflorescences.
 Padus was originally a distinct genus, but genetic and morphological studies have shown that Padus is polyphyletic.
 It has been proposed that all the racemose taxa within Prunus (Padus, Maddenia, Laurocerasus and Pygeum) are incorporated into a broad-sense Prunus subg.
 Padus.

-However, this broad-sense Prunus subg.
-Padus is not monophyletic either.
+Padus is the Latin name for the Po River.
+The term Padus (παδος) in reference to the plant comes from the Greek father of botany, Theophrastus, meaning "from the River Po."

 Species

 Padus

 Species formerly included in the genus Padus are mostly incorporated into this subgenus, except P. maackii and P. xingshanensis which are included in Prunus subg.
 Cerasus.
 They are deciduous and have small, sour fruit usually only palatable to birds, hence the name bird cherries.
 Bird cherries are native throughout the temperate Northern Hemisphere, including: